Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 NOTES:

-- Make sure to run update.py every once in a while to check for new updates to the script
+- Make sure to run update.py every once in a while to check for new updates to the script.
 - You don't need to be streaming for this script to work.
+- Make sure you have Chrome installed, undetected-chromedriver may not function without it.
 - If the script doesn't work, give it a kiss and try again.
 - If the script still doesn't work, contact me on Discord.